Javascript is not enabled.

 Paramount+, including Showtime

 What is it?
 The former CBS All Access has been rebranded as Paramount+.
-Users can continue to stream shows from BET, CBS, Comedy Central, MTV, Nickelodeon and the Smithsonian Channel, and live television from their local CBS station, CBS News, CBS Sports and Entertainment Tonight Live 24/7.
-The addition of Paramount means films stream after a short theatrical release, and the service has more than 50 original series, including Criminal Minds Evolution, Star Trek: Strange New Worlds and 1883.
+Users can continue to stream shows from BET, CBS, Comedy Central, MTV, Nickelodeon, the Smithsonian Channel, NFL on CBS LIVE and CBS News.
+The addition of Paramount means films stream after a short theatrical release, and the service has more than 50 original series, including 1883, a reboot of Frasier and The Family Stallone.

 Price: One-week free trial.
 Essential plan, with ads but no access to local live CBS programming, $5.99 a month or $59.99 a year.
 The Premium plan, largely without ads but including Showtime and access to your local CBS station live, costs $11.99 a month or $119.99 a year.